surge-synthesizer/surge/doc/vstgui-dev.md

 * [`surge-synthesizer/vstgui:surge`](https://github.com/surge-synthesizer/vstgui/tree/surge) is a branch
 from [`surge-synthsizer/vstgui:master`](https://github.com/surge-synthesizer/vstgui/tree/master) with changes we have applied along the way
 * [`surge-synthesizer/surge`](https://github.com/surge-synthesizer/surge) has a submodule `vstgui.surge` which points to the `surge` branch of our `surge-synthesizer/vstgui` fork.
-* `surge-synthesizer/surge` premake uses the version of vstgui from the submodule `vstgui.surge` rather than the version from the submodule `vst3sdk/vstgui4/vstgui`
+* `surge-synthesizer/surge` make system uses the version of vstgui from the submodule `vstgui.surge` rather than the version from the submodule `vst3sdk/vstgui4/vstgui`

 This amounts to us having a repo which is ahead of `steinbergmedia/vstgui:master` while still having the master version of the rest of the `vst3sdk` components.